ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

-# OAuth 2.0 Implicit Grant example for a Public Client
+# OAuth 2.0 Implicit Grant Example for a Public Client

 Herein we will use terminology of the [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) (OIDC) extension for the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) protocol, which will be used as means of authentication and authorization.

 In the context of OAuth 2.0, a [Public Client](https://tools.ietf.org/html/rfc6749?#section-2.1) is a [client](https://tools.ietf.org/html/rfc6749?#section-1.1) not capable of secure authentication with the [Authorization Server](https://tools.ietf.org/html/rfc6749?#section-1.1) (AS).
 This definition loosely corresponds to `user-agent-based` and `native` application profiles described in [OAuth 2.0 Client Types](https://tools.ietf.org/html/rfc6749#section-2.1).

-According to *current* [best practices](https://tools.ietf.org/id/draft-ietf-oauth-security-topics-07.html#rfc.section.3.3.2) and [trends](https://oauth.net/2/grant-types/implicit/), [Authorization Code Grant](https://tools.ietf.org/html/rfc6749?#section-4.1) is the recommended OAuth 2.0 flow for public clients, for it provides better security, most notably by avoiding presence of the access token in the redirection URI and browser history and by allowing to utilize the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) extension.
+According to *current* [best practices](https://tools.ietf.org/id/draft-ietf-oauth-security-topics-07.html#rfc.section.3.3.2) and [trends](https://oauth.net/2/grant-types/implicit/), [Authorization Code Grant](https://tools.ietf.org/html/rfc6749?#section-4.1) is the recommended OAuth 2.0 flow for public clients, for it provides better security, most notably by avoiding presence of the access token in the redirection URI and browser history and by using the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) extension.

-Despite security advantages the authorization code grant provides, there may be cases of [Implicit Grant](https://tools.ietf.org/html/rfc6749?#section-4.2) been still employed, e.g. when the AS does not support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests, which are necessary part of the authorization code flow for a public client.
+Despite the security advantages the authorization code grant provides, there may be cases where the [Implicit Grant](https://tools.ietf.org/html/rfc6749?#section-4.2) still should be employed, for example, when the AS does not support cross origin resource sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) requests, which are necessary part of the authorization code flow for a public client.

 The implicit grant is implemented in this example with [JSO JavaScript library](https://github.com/andreassolberg/jso) (JSO) included in a [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA), serving as an instance of a user-agent-based OAuth 2.0 client, playing the role of an [OpenID Connect Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (RP).
-The client must be registered with an [OpenID Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (OP); the library then needs to be provided with the information about this registration - in order to be able to implement the authentication flow.
-In this context the RP and the OP are special cases of a client and an authorization server respectively and the end user is the [Resource Owner](https://tools.ietf.org/html/rfc6749?#section-1.1).
+The client must be registered with an [OpenID Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (OP); the library then needs to be provided with the information about this registration to implement the authentication flow.
+In this context the RP and the OP are special cases of a client and an authorization server, respectively.
+The end user is the [Resource Owner](https://tools.ietf.org/html/rfc6749?#section-1.1).

 ***

 ## Core Functionality

-A generic (OP independent) version of the workflow employed in this example is outlined in a few implementation steps below.
+A generic (OP-independent) version of the workflow employed in this example is outlined in a few implementation steps below.

-1. Collect information about the OP
+1. Collect information about the OP.

     In this step you gather the OP endpoints that will be used for making authentication requests by the JSO library.
-If supported by the OP, this information can be found at the [OpenID Provider Configuration Document](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) well-known endpoint.
-You can read more about OIDC discovery configuration and see a sample of the data returned from the well-known point in [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) [documentation](https://backstage.forgerock.com/docs/am/6/oidc1-guide/#configure-openid-connect-discovery).
+If supported by the OP, this information can be found in the [OpenID Provider Configuration Document](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) at the well-known endpoint.
+You can read more about OIDC discovery configuration and see a sample of the data returned from the well-known point in the [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) [documentation](https://backstage.forgerock.com/docs/am/6/oidc1-guide/#configure-openid-connect-discovery).
 If you have an AM instance running you will be able to see a live version of the configuration document at `https://your-am-instance.example.com/oauth2/.well-known/openid-configuration`.

     At a minimum, you will need the value for:

-    * authorization_endpoint
+    * `authorization_endpoint`

-0. Collect information about the RP
+0. Collect information about the RP.

     The library will also need following details about the RP registration with the OP:

-    * client_id
+    * `client_id`
     * redirection URI
     * scopes available for this client (to choose from when sending the authorization request)

-    How to obtain the RP registration details is specific to the OP and not covered here.
-As an example, you can consult with the [Registering OAuth 2.0 Clients With the Authorization Service](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) guide on creating and obtaining client credentials and scopes for an AM account.
+    Obtaining the RP registration details is specific to the OP and not covered here.
+As an example, you can consult the section on [_Registering OAuth 2.0 Clients With the Authorization Service_](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) in the AM documentation for creating and obtaining client credentials and scopes for an AM account.

-    After successful authentication and authorization the end-user may be redirected back to the home page, e.g. `http://localhost:8888`.
-Note, that the full and exact redirection URI, including scheme, host, port, and path, MUST be registered for the RP with the OP.
+    After successful authentication and authorization the end-user may be redirected back to the home page, such as `http://localhost:8888`.
+Note that the full and exact redirection URI, including scheme, host, port, and path, MUST be registered for the RP with the OP.

 0. Configure the JSO library in your application and implement the Implicit Flow

-    Load the library from CDN (or a locally hosted module), e.g.:
+    Load the library from CDN (or a locally hosted module).
+For example:

     ```html
     <!-- loading the library -->